norswap/autumn/doc/A5-creating-an-ast.md

 [`ActionContext`].
 This context makes a lot of information about the parse accessible, refer to the [Javadoc][`ActionContext`] for full details.

-Here in particular, we use `$` it in rule `number` to retrieve the string matched by the sequence parser (`$.str()`).
+Here in particular, we use `$` in rule `number` to retrieve the string matched by the sequence parser (`$.str()`).
 In rule `pair`, `$.$` gives us the array of items pushed onto the value stack during the invocation of the `seq(string, ":", value)` parser.
 Specifically, this will be an array of two items: a string pushed on the stack by rule `string_content`, and a value pushed on the stack